 - 8 cherry tomatoes halved

 - 3 tablespoon extra virgin olive oil

 - 1 lemon juice only

 - Rinse and cook green lentils following packet instructions.
 It normally takes about 30 minutes.

 - In the meantime, shred your cooked lamb into small pieces, or simply cut it into small bits depending on the type of lamb that you have leftover.
-Place the lamb in a bowl, add a tbsp of cornflour and mix well to cover.
+Place the lamb in a bowl, add a tablespoon of cornflour and mix well to cover.

-- Heat 3 tbsp of odourless oil in a frying pan.
+- Heat 3 tablespoon of odourless oil in a frying pan.
 When hot, tip the lamb in and fry for 3-4 minutes or until crispy.
 Using a slotted spoon, take the lamb out onto a paper towel-lined plate to absorb any excess oil.
 Sprinkle the lamb with some salt.

 - To make the dressing, mix the olive oil, harissa and juice of lemon.
 Season with salt and pepper.

 - When the lentils are cooked, drain them and tip them back into the bowl.
 Mix half of the harissa dressing.
 Add cherry tomatoes and red onion and a pinch of salt.
 Mix well.